Engee documentation

 Dependencies

-To use this parameter, set the Hard stop model parameters to `Stiffness and damping applied smoothly through transition region, damped rebound'.
+To use this parameter, set for the parameter Hard stop model meaning Stiffness and damping applied smoothly through transition region, damped rebound.

 Default value